Decatur's Good Samaritan Inn celebrates 40 years

 The 94-year-old retiree spends his Mondays serving up meals to those in need.
 “But I do anything they tell me to do,” Bennyhoff said.

-Volunteers like Bennyhoff, supporters and community leaders attended a special celebration on Monday honoring the Good Samaritan Inn’s 40th anniversary.
+Volunteers like Bennyhoff, supporters and community leaders attended a special celebration honoring the Good Samaritan Inn’s 40th anniversary.
 “We consider it a privilege to serve this community,” said Nicky Besser, executive director.

 Community members are served fresh meals.
 They also interact with the volunteers and staff.
 “Who doesn’t benefit from that?”
 Besser said.